sgminer-dev/sgminer/doc/FAQ.md

 # FAQ

+Q: Why don't you provide binaries?
+A: Binaries are a hassle to maintain.
+On Linux, they should be provided by your distribution's package manager anyway.
+Runnning an unoptimised binary gives a minor performance penalty.
+Running binaries from untrusted providers is a security risk.
+There has not been sufficient community interest to provide distributed determininstic builds.

 Q: Why is the network difficulty wrong?
 A: It is not wrong.
 Sharediff of 1 (historically) corresponds to a network difficulty of 1/65536.
 Throughout the inteface, share difficulty